Is counterfeiting a concern in South Africa?

-In 1997, the Counterfeit Goods Act No 37 was proclaimed and came into force in South Africa on 1 January 1998.
+In 1997, the Counterfeit Goods Act, 1997 (“CGA”) was proclaimed and came into force in South Africa on 1 January 1998.
 This Act provides the owners of various intellectual property rights with effective enforcement mechanisms against counterfeiters.

 It is important for intellectual property owners to be aware of the offences created by this Act, which offences are as follows:

-As previously mentioned, in order to combat counterfeiting, the Act has introduced various far-reaching remedies.
-The Act provides for three courses of action in this regard:
+In order to combat counterfeiting, the CGA has introduced various far-reaching remedies and provides for three courses of action in this regard:

 In the past, customs authorities acted independently of the South African Police Services in fulfilling their duties to secure the prevention of the importation of counterfeit goods into South Africa.
 Now, however, in terms of the Act, an intellectual property owner may make application to the Commissioner of Customs and Excise for the seizure and detention of certain counterfeit goods that are being imported into the Republic of South Africa.
 Once again – following the completion of the seizure – criminal and / or civil prosecution may commence.

-3. Civil Action By Intellectual Property Right Owners
+- Civil Action by Intellectual Property Right Owners

 The Act has introduced extensive measures aimed at assisting intellectual property right owners in combating the problem of counterfeiting.
 An intellectual property right owner may apply ex parte to a judge in chambers, to obtain an order directing the Sheriff or any authorised official to search, seize and remove documents or counterfeit goods, specifically with a view to preserving the seized goods as evidence in relation to counterfeit activities.
 The owner must satisfy the judge that his or her rights to inspection (discovery) of documents will be frustrated or that – owing to the time-consuming nature of court proceedings – the relevant goods (evidence) are likely to be destroyed or concealed.
 The provisions thus create statutory relief of a nature similar to the common law “Anton Piller”-type order, which order is available to an intellectual property right owner only in certain circumstances.